PrincetonUniversity/GPEC/docs/ipec_namelist.rst

   Output the original equilibrium field on a (r,z,\phi) grid.

 **brzphi_flag** = .FALSE.
-  Output the (r,z,\phi) components of the perturbed magnetic fields everywhere on the (r,z,\phi) grid.  - IPEC 1 only outputs perturbed magnetic fields valid inside the plasma on the (r,z,\phi) grid.  - IPEC 2.0 and later includes the plasma response and vacuum fields when the coil_flag is the vacuum input.
+  Output the (r,z,\phi) components of the perturbed magnetic fields everywhere on the (r,z,\phi) grid.  - GPEC 1 only outputs perturbed magnetic fields valid inside the plasma on the (r,z,\phi) grid.  - GPEC 2.0 and later includes the plasma response and vacuum fields when the coil_flag is the vacuum input.

 **xrzphi_flag** = .FALSE.
   Output the plasma displacement on a (r,z,\phi) grid.

 **vbrzphi_flag** = .FALSE.
-  Output the field due to the surface current defining the IPEC final solution boundary condition at the plasma surface (original external field boundary condition and plasma response) on an r,z grid.
+  Output the field due to the surface current defining the GPEC final solution boundary condition at the plasma surface (original external field boundary condition and plasma response) on an r,z grid.
 This does not represent a true field.

 **vvbrzphi_flag** = .FALSE.
   Outputs the field due to the surface current defining the external 3D field boundary condition on a (r,z,\phi) grid.
 This field does not represent a true field.